sobcza11/Value_in_Vogue/README.md

 Please note, **this is just one approach to identify value US equities.** There is also an Exchange Traded Fund (“ETF”) called the iShares Russell 1000 Value ETF (“IWD”) that is structured for value equities.

 Please note, **this is not a comprehensive Data Science or Data Analytics project.
-It's purpose / structure is purely to answer a question I have had for a little while.**
+As mentioned, it's purpose / structure is purely to answer a question I have had for a little while.**

 # CONTENTS
 In the enclosed you will find: